Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Posterior contraction

-we can insert the posterior mean estimator of our artificial diagonal problem into the righthand side of (\ref{MarkovTrans1}).
-Relying on Assumptions 2 and some calculations, we can prove the following theorem. \begin{theorem} For every positive constant $R > 0$ and an arbitrarily small positive constant $\tilde{\epsilon} > 0$, we have
+Then, we can insert the posterior mean estimator of our artificial diagonal problem into the righthand side of (\ref{MarkovTrans1}).
+Relying on Assumptions 2 and some calculations, we can prove the following theorem. \begin{theorem} For every $R > 0, \delta>0$, $M_n\rightarrow\infty$, and an arbitrarily small positive constant $\tilde{\epsilon} > 0$, we have